devhammed/devhammed.github.io/_posts/2024-03-07-filament-php-v3-global-colors-configuration.md

 The new approach is nice and all but it also means you will have to configure branding colors for each panel you create or does it?

-After a lot of source code viewing, I discovered that Filament will end up calling `Filament\Support\Facades\FilamentColor::register([ ... ])` after booting the panel when you configure the colors in your panel service provider like:
+After a lot of source code viewing, I discovered that Filament will end up calling the `register` method of `FilamentColor` facade after booting the panel when you configure the colors in your panel service provider like:

 ```php
 ...